-But never fear, we’ll show you how to cover all of your bases to make sure that your VPN and associated files are fully removed.
+But never fear, our experts show you how to cover all of your bases to make sure that your VPN and associated files are fully removed.

 To uninstall a VPN on your iPhone or iPad, delete the app as you would any other app.
 But you want to make sure you don’t leave any configuration files behind so also follow these steps:

 - Here you’ll see any configuration profiles installed on your device.
 Tap on the VPN profile you want to delete.